Nykakin/chompjs/README.md

 There are two functions available:
 * `parse_js_object` - try reading first encountered JSON-like object.
 Raises `ValueError` on failure
 * `parse_js_objects` - returns a generator yielding all encountered JSON-like objects.
 Can be used to read [JSON Lines](https://jsonlines.org/).
-Does not raise on ivalid input.
+Does not raise on invalid input.

 An example usage with `scrapy`: